oparetryphena-hash/Analyzing-Industry-Carbon-Emissions/README.md

 ##  Tools Used

 - **PostgreSQL** – for database creation, queries, and analysis
 - **Jupyter Notebook** – for documentation and visualization of SQL queries

+## SQL Techniques Applied

+- Data filtering and grouping using `GROUP BY` and `HAVING`
+- Window functions to compare emissions between products and companies
+- Common Table Expressions (CTEs) for structured analysis
+- Joins for comparing emissions across countries and industry groups
+- Aggregate functions (`SUM`, `AVG`, `MAX`) for summary insights